 - Too aggressive for dry terrain

 The Hillsound Trail Crampons effectively bridge the gap between lightweight hiking spikes and true mountaineering crampons.
-They feature eleven carbon steel spikes that are ⅔” in length with very pointy tips.
+They feature 11 carbon steel spikes, each ⅔ inches long, with very pointy tips.
 The tips create a ton of extra traction on ice and slick, packed snow, but they’re overkill on dry trails.
 We even got them stuck in a wooden bridge on one occasion.
-However, on all other surfaces – from ice to fresh snow – the added traction is much appreciated.
+However, on all other surfaces — from ice to fresh snow — the added traction is much appreciated.

-Ultimately, the Hillsound Trail Crampons are best used on fully covered winter trails or when the trail gets particularly spicy.
+Ultimately, the Hillsound Trail Crampons work best on fully covered winter trails or when the trail gets particularly spicy.
 They are some of the more expensive cleats on our list.
 But with proper care, they should last long enough to get your money’s worth.

 Kahtoola NANOspikes